Colin Beacom

-Colin James Beacom (born 1937), is a male former international badminton player who competed for England.
-He was associated with Surrey Badminton Club in domestic level.
+Colin James Beacom (born October 1937), is a male former international badminton player who competed for England.
+He was associated with Surrey Badminton Club.

 Badminton career

-Beacom is a three times National champion, winning the English National Badminton Championships in the mixed doubles in 1964 with Jenny Pritchard and the men's doubles with Tony Jordan in 1966 and 1968.
+Beacom won three events in the English National Badminton Championships, the mixed doubles in 1964 with Jenny Pritchard and the men's doubles with Tony Jordan in 1966 and 1968.

-In addition he has won the 1963 Irish Open, 1964 Scottish Open in the doubles and 1973 Scottish Open singles.
-Beacom is also a player that won on the other side of the Atlantic where he won the 1967 Canada Open in men's doubles with Roger Mills.
+In addition, he won the 1963 Irish Open singles, the 1964 Scottish Open men's doubles, and the 1973 Scottish Open singles.
+Beacom won on the other side of the Atlantic when he captured the 1967 Canada Open men's doubles with Roger Mills.

-He represented England in the singles, doubles and mixed, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica where he and Jordan losing towards their teammates, Roger Mills and David Horton in men's doubles bronze medal match.
-After retiring, he kept playing on several level and manage to won few seniors tournament of All England Open in the 80's.
-Beacom is also a former president of his old badminton club, Surrey from 1990 until 1996.
+He represented England at the 1966 British Commonwealth Gamesin Kingston, Jamaica in the singles, doubles, and mixed doubles events, narrowly missing a bronze medal in men's doubles.
+After retiring from high level national and international competition, he kept playing on the county and senior (age division) levels and won several All England senior events in the 1980s.
+Beacom was also a president of his old badminton club, Surrey, from 1990 until 1996.